urielulloa/tweet-analysis/README.md

 You can find the required data using this link: http://lst.science.ru.nl/~proycon/twitterdata.zip

-*Requires mathplotlib for running data visualization tools.
+*Requires mathplotlib and numpy for running data visualization tools.
 Run in Python3 to avoid issues.